The Locker Key

 “Suit yourself.”

-Barnett steps out and closes the door behind him.
-They start to walk across the lawn toward the back of the mansion.
+Barnett stepped out and closed the door behind him.
+They started to walk across the lawn toward the back of the mansion.

 “Well, it seems like you have made it through the minefield, Jake.”